French Foreign Legion: First Indochina War 1946–1954

-During the First Indochina War (1946–54) the Foreign Legion saw its numbers swell due to the incorporation of World War II veterans.
+During the First Indochina War (1946–1954) the Foreign Legion saw its numbers swell due to the incorporation of World War II veterans.
 Although the Foreign Legion distinguished itself in a territory where it had served since the 1880s, it also suffered a heavy toll during this war.
 Some of the legionnaires, such as Stefan Kubiak, deserted and began fighting for the Việt Minh upon witnessing torture of Vietnamese peasants at the hands of French troops.
 Constantly being deployed in operations, units of the Legion suffered particularly heavy losses in the climactic Battle of Dien Bien Phu, before the fortified valley finally fell on 7 May 1954.

 No fewer than 72,833 served in Indochina during the eight-year war.
 The Legion suffered the loss of 10,283 of its own men in combat: 309 officers, 1082 sous-officiers and 9092 legionnaires.
 While only one of several Legion units involved in Indochina, the 1st Foreign Parachute Battalion (1^{er} BEP) particularly distinguished itself, while being annihilated twice.
 It was renamed the 1st Foreign Parachute Regiment (1^{er} REP) after its third reformation.

 The 1^{er} BEP sailed to Indochina on 12 November 1948 and was then engaged in combat operations in Tonkin.
-On 17 November 1950 the battalion parachuted into That Khé and suffered heavy losses at Coc Xa.
+On 17 November 1950 the battalion parachuted into That Khé and suffered heavy losses at Coc Xa, during the battle of Route Coloniale 4.
 Reconstituted on 1 March 1951, the battalion participated in combat operations at Cho Ben, on the Black River and in Annam.
 On 21 November 1953 the reconstituted 1^{er} BEP was parachuted into Dien Bien Phu.
 In this battle, the unit lost 575 killed and missing.
 Reconstituted for the third time on 19 May 1954, the battalion left Indochina on 8 February 1955.
 The 1^{er} BEP received five citations and the fourragère of the colors of the Médaille militaire for its service in Indochina.
 The 1^{er} BEP became the 1st Foreign Parachute Regiment (1^{er} REP) in Algeria on 1 September 1955.

 Dien Bien Phu fell on 7 May 1954 at 17:30.
 The couple of hectares that were the battlefield today are corn fields surrounding a stele which commemorates the sacrifices of those who died there.
 While the garrison of Dien Bien Phu included French regular, North African, and locally recruited (Indochinese) units, the battle has become associated particularly with the paratroops of the Foreign Legion.

 During the Indochina War, the Legion operated several armoured trains which were an enduring Rolling Symbol during the chartered course duration of French Indochina.
 The Legion also operated various Passage Companies relative to the continental conflicts at hand.